kamilburda/batcher/docs/sections/Customizing-Export.md

 For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.

-**Insert background layers**
+**Insert background**

 Insert layers tagged with a specific color tag as background for each layer.

 Note that even background layers are processed and exported - to prevent this behavior, enable the `Without color tags` constraint.

+The _blue_ color tag is used as background by default.
 You may set a different color tag representing the background layers by editing the procedure argument `Color tag`.

 In the dialog, this procedure is always inserted in the first position.
 This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.
 If this is your intention, you can always move this procedure below `Use layer size`.

-**Insert foreground layers**
+**Insert foreground**

 Insert layers tagged with a specific color tag as foreground for each layer.

+The _green_ color tag is used as foreground by default.

-For more information, see "Insert background layers" above.
+For more information, see "Insert background" above.

 **Merge background**

-Merges an already inserted background layer (via "Insert background layers", see above) with the current layer.
+Merges an already inserted background layer (via "Insert background", see above) with the current layer.

 This is useful if you wish to have a single merged layer rather than the background as a separate layer.